sighupio/gatekeeper-policy-manager/README.md

 `GPM_OIDC_CLIENT_SECRET` | The Client Secret used to authenticate against the OIDC Provider |
 `GPM_LOG_LEVEL` | Log level (see [python logging docs](https://docs.python.org/2/library/logging.html#levels) for available levels) | `INFO`

 > ⚠️ Please notice that OIDC Authentication is in beta state.
-It has been tested to work wit Keycloak as a provider.
+It has been tested to work with Keycloak as a provider.
+>
 > These environment variables are already provided and ready to be set in the [`manifests/enable-oidc.yaml`](manifests/enable-oidc.yaml) file.

 ## Screenshots